 I’m a former lawyer, a freelance writer and a parent of two children, aged 12 and 14.
 (You can find out more about me here.)

 This blog was born out of my longstanding love of food and cooking, my interest in school food reform, and thirteen years of trying (sometimes successfully, sometimes not) to feed my kids well in a food culture that often seems to be thwarting parents at every turn.

 Rest assured that I’m not a Food Nazi out to scold anyone for eating fat, sugar, carbs, gluten or anything else.
 My only biases are in favor of family dinners (whenever you can), whole over processed (ditto) and teaching children to balance occasional indulgences against a baseline of healthful eating (a never-ending challenge for kids and grown-ups alike.)
-Oh, and apparently I also have a pretty big problem with birthday cupcakes in school classrooms.
+Oh, and apparently I also have a pretty big problem with food in school classrooms.

 TLT’s readership is passionate and engaged, yet respectful of opposing views.
 So don’t be afraid to jump in with a comment and feel free to contact me directly for any reason.

 Thanks for coming by, and I hope you’ll become part of the Lunch Tray community!